Xiaojiu-z/YuxuanZhang.github.io/index.md

 ## About Me

 I am a third-year master's student at Shanghai Jiao Tong University under the supervision of Prof. [Zhongliang Jing](https://www.baike.com/wikiid/4394903072892499317).
-I anticipate graduating in 2025 and am looking for PhD positions.
-If you are interested, please feel free to contact me.
+I anticipate graduating in 2025 and am currently looking for PhD positions.
+If you think I might meet your requirements, please feel free to contact me.

 ## Research Interests